Scattering Amplitudes and Conservative Binary Dynamics at $O(G^5)$ without Self-Force Truncation

 \Section{Discussion---} We include in Fig.~\ref{fig:RadialAction} plots of the finite part of the radial action that illustrate some of their features.
 The left panel illustrates the relative importance of the different self-force components in the finite part of the radial action as a function of velocity.
-The right panel indicates that for $v \gtrsim .7$, higher-order terms and resummations are required to improve convergence.
+The right panel indicates that for $v \gtrsim .8$, higher-order terms and resummations will improve convergence.
 Once the radiation-mode contributions are incorporated, it will be essential to obtain accurate representations of the series solutions across the entire physical region.
 Several complementary strategies are available.
 As emphasized in Ref.~\cite{Bern:2025zno}, the choice of expansion variables plays a critical role in convergence.
 The conventional PN expansion in the velocity $v$ is not optimal, as it can introduce limitations from singularities outside the physical domain.
 A more suitable choice of expansion variable is $x$, related to the boost variable by $\sigma=(1+x^2)/(2x)$, which leads to better convergence properties in the physical region $x\in[0,1]$.
 This strategy is incorporated in \fig{fig:RadialAction}.
+See Ref.~\cite{Ruf:Amplitudes23} for a discussion of spurious singularities of the solution to the differential equations.

 An obvious further improvement is to substantially extend the series to higher orders, which is not too challenging when using finite-field techniques and parallel computation.
 Pad\'e approximants provide further improvements.
 An initial exploration of such approximants was presented in Ref.~\cite{Bern:2025zno}.
 Pad\'e approximants are widely used to enhance the accuracy of power-series expansions, both in waveform modeling~\cite{Damour:1997ub, Nagar:2016ayt, Nagar:2024oyk} and in earlier particle-physics applications~\cite{Bultheel:1984aa, Fleischer:1994ef, Fleischer:1996ju}.
 If complementary information on the asymptotic behavior in the ultra-relativistic limit $v\to1$~\cite{Rothstein:2024nlq, Barcaro:2025ifi, Alessio:2025isu} becomes available, these approximants could be anchored across the full kinematic range, further improving their reliability.